lanl/clog/README.md

 Clog is a library of charged particle stopping powers and related Coulomb logarithm processes in a plasma.
-The stopping power is a particularly useful quantity for plasma physics, as it measures the energy loss of per unit length of charged particle as it traverses a plasma.
+The stopping power is a particularly useful quantity for plasma physics, as it measures the energy loss of per unit length of charged particle as it traverses a plasma, and this directly influences the plasma heating.
 Clog's primary stopping power is the BPS (Brown-Preston-Singleton) theory.

 Copyright (c) 2016, Los Alamos National Security, LLC All rights reserved.